rubyaustralia/rubyconfau-2014-cfp/talk-beyond-platform-as-a-service/README.md

 # Beyond Platform As A Service (PaaS)

-When it comes to deploying web applications most Rubysts turn to Plaform as a Service (PaaS) solutions like Heroku and Engine Yard which is cool, but it has it's limitations.
+When it comes to deploying web applications most Rubysts turn to Plaform as a Service (PaaS) solutions like Heroku and Engine Yard which is cool, but it can limit the gems and external processes you can use.
 Let's level up!

 In this session I am going to show you how to roll your own IaaS cloud environment for maximum flexibility and control.
 I will use the popular fog gem to demonstrate how to do the following: